FAQs

 Therapy is a unique opportunity to work on a variety of issues with a professional who is trained to listen objectively in order to help problem solve and increase self-acceptance.
 Friends and family are often wonderful people to look to for support and insight, but they can also share their subjective opinions and experiences that may not match with your own.
-Therapy allows the focus to be on you without judgment and fear of hurting anyone’s feelings; it’s a space where you can be completely honest (see definition of Reverie below).
+Therapy allows the focus to be on you without judgment and fear of hurting anyone’s feelings; it’s a space where you can be completely honest.
 Therapy is an alliance that can be both healing and transformative.

 If you are new to psychotherapy, this quick video explains the process a bit further.